Encounter breaks out between security forces, terrorists in J-K's Kulgam | Headlines

 Encounter breaks out between security forces, terrorists in J-K's Kulgam

-An encounter has broken out between security forces and terrorists in the Okay area of Jammu and Kashmir's Kulgam district of Jammu and Kashmir on Tuesday.
+An encounter has broken out between security forces and terrorists in the Hasanpora area of Jammu and Kashmir's Kulgam on Sunday.

 - Country: